Darnethal0z/Anweddol-server/README.md

 It’s usefulness comes when someone wants to use a fully functional computer while being exposed to less dangers by using it remotely on a dedicated server, and by destroying it after use.

+## NOTE

-**NOTE** : This is the beta version, some bugs or malfunctions can occur during usage
+This is the beta version, some bugs or malfunctions can occur during usage.

+Note that containers ISO also aren't available yet (see the documentation [ISO management section](https://anweddol-server.readthedocs.io/en/latest/technical_specifications/tools/iso_management.html#official-mirror) to learn more).

 ## Content